EventideSystems/decidodeck-prototype/README.md

 ## Get Involved

 Decidodeck welcomes contributors from design, strategy, and open-source backgrounds.
 All source code and design documentation are available for adaptation and reuse.

+Before contributing, please familiarize yourself with the project's [License](LICENSE) and [Code of Conduct](/doc/CODE_OF_CONDUCT.md).